danwt/dont-forget/README.md

 ### Ripgrep

 ```
-# search 'raw', i.e. no escapes or special character effects
+# search 'raw', i.e. no escapes or special character effect s
 rg -F 'xxxxxxxxxxxx' .
 ```

+### Other tools

+- Glow for documentation